Food preparation

 Pla Ra – Thailand’s fermented fish condiment

 Pla Ra (Thai: ปลาร้า, pronounced [plāː ráː]), is fermented fish.
-It is the traditional way, Thais in central provinces and the northeast (Isan province) are eating fish and rice.
-In these rather poor provinces, there is only one rice growing…
+Traditionally, Thais in the Central and Northeast provinces (Isan) eat fish and rice.
+In these relatively poor provinces, there is only one rice growing cycle every year.
+The planting season…

 Drying meat in Shanghai at wintertime

 It is at least a 2000-year-old tradition in many provinces in China to cure and preserve meat in wintertime.
-Pigs were slaughtered after the ‘Light Snowfall’-date (around Nov 22nd/23rd), when the temperatures were plummeting, and this meat had to be…
+Pigs were slaughtered after the ‘Light Snowfall’ date (around Nov 22nd/23rd).
+Then, the temperatures plummeted, and this meat had to be…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they turn from green to yellow and fall from the female Marula trees.
-On the ground, they are ripening up fully and…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Natal Mahogany seed milk and its preparation